Ardhanarishvara: Male half

 The Shiva half has a flat masculine chest, a straight vertical chest, broader shoulder, wider waist and muscular thigh.
 He wears a yagnopavita (sacred thread) across the chest, which is sometimes represented as a naga-yagnopavita (a snake worn as a yagnopavita) or a string of pearls or gems.
 The yajnopavita may also divide the torso into its male and female halves.
 He wears ornaments characteristic of Shiva's iconography, including serpent ornaments.

 In some North Indian images, the male half may be nude and also be ithyphallic (urdhavlinga or urdhavreta: with an erect phallus), however, connotes the very opposite in this context.
-It contextualize "seminal retention" or practice of celibacy (illustration of Urdhva Retas), and represents the deity as "the one who stands for complete control of the senses, and for the supreme carnal renunciation", other images found in North India include full or half phallus and one testicle.
+It contextualizes "seminal retention" or practice of celibacy (illustration of Urdhva Retas),Pattanaik, Devdutt.
+Shiva to Shankara: Decoding the phallic symbol.
+Indus Source, 2006. and represents the deity as "the one who stands for complete control of the senses, and for the supreme carnal renunciation", other images found in North India include full or half phallus and one testicle.
 However, such imagery is never found in South Indian images; the loins are usually covered in a garment (sometimes a dhoti) of silk or cotton, or the skin of a tiger or deer), typically down to the knee, and held in place by a sarpa-mekhala, serpent girdle or jewellery.
 The right leg may be somewhat bent or straight and often rests on a lotus pedestal (padma-pitha).
 The whole right half is described as smeared with ashes and as terrible and red-coloured or gold or coral in appearance; however, these features are rarely depicted.